-Today, Australia contains hundreds of parks, with a higher percentage of protected land than exists in the United States.
-While 85% of the Australian population lives near the coast and 90% is urban, its national identity has been greatly influenced by a prolonged engagement beyond the populated, urban zone in regions known as the ‘bush’ and, further yet, the “outback.”
-This inter-relationship is reflected in the work of writers and poets like Henry Lawson and Banjo Paterson, author of “Waltzing Matilda” and “The Man from Snowy River” (1890), which became a popular film a century later (1982).
-The theme is also at the core of the more popular Crocodile Dundee (1986) and, in the same year, is found in the opera Voss by David Malouf, based on the 1957 novel by Australia’s Nobel-prize winning author, Patrick White (1912-1990).
+While 85% of its population lives near the coast and 90% is urban, Australia’s national identity has been greatly influenced by a prolonged engagement beyond the populated, urban zone in regions known as the ‘bush’ and, further yet, the ‘outback.’
+This inter-relationship is reflected in writers and poets like Henry Lawson (1867 – 1922) and Banjo Paterson (1864 – 1941), author of “Waltzing Matilda” (1895) and “The Man from Snowy River” (1890), which became a hit film a century later.
+The theme is also at the core of the more popular Crocodile Dundee (1986) and, in the same year, is found in the opera Voss by Australian writer David Malouf (b.
+1934), based on the 1957 novel by the country’s only Nobel-prize winning author, Patrick White (1912-1990).
 Voss was inspired by the doomed expedition of Prussian Friedrich Wilhelm Ludwig Leichhardt (1813 – 1848), who vanished in the Australian outback.
 The theme is also present in the cult classic, The Adventures of Priscilla, Queen of the Desert (1994), which became a musical a decade later.
-The course will explore this theme through Robyn Davidson’s Tracks (1980), recounting her 1,700 mile journey through the outback with four camels and a dog, which too became a movie in 2013.
-This Australian relationship can be compared with that of the American relationship with “wilderness” over the same period, and must be explored with careful consideration of issues related to race, class, and gender.
+Our course will use Robyn Davidson’s Tracks (1980) to explore this theme, recounting her 1,700 mile journey from Alice Springs to the western shoreline with four camels and a dog, which also became a movie in 2013.
+This Australian relationship, forged through continental exploration, settlement and development, and tragic indigenous